akkeshav/KGLMPrompting/README.md

 https://nlp.stanford.edu/projects/myasu/QAGNN/data_preprocessed_release.zip
 ```

+Name this downloaded folder data and put this folder under knowledge_from_graph folder.

 ### Get Knowledge statements
 By using this file we can get all the knowledge statements for every question present in the dataset.